Nothing feels as good as lifting barbells.

 Compared to standard barbells, Powerlifting barbells often hold more weight.
 And that means they are designed with stronger steel.
 If you're a powerlifter, you'll love this barbell which is often knurled more aggressively, and has a more dense shaft.

 This heavy-duty barbell is deigned for seasoned weight lifters who specialize in extreme weight lifting.
 Log barbells can carry as much as 1200 pounds and are primarily used for strongman competitions.

 The log Barbell is a straight bar with a log-shaped cylinder around the shaft.
 The handles (located perpendicular to the bar), are carved into the round logs.

 EZ Curl Bar

 The EZ Curl barbell is what you should lift if you want to work on your arms.
-It is smaller than and not as heavy as other barbells.
+It is smaller than other barbells and not as heavy.
 You can also use the curl barbell for bicep training.
 Rather than a straight knurled area, the knurled area on the EZ Curl barbell is curled.

-There are two types of EZ Curl bars, the standard sleeves, and Olympic sleeve.
-And one of the biggest advantages of the EZ Curl barbell is that it relieves pressure from the wrist as the wrists and elbows are in a neutral position.
+There are two types of EZ Curl bars, the standard and the Olympic sleeve.
+One of the biggest advantages of the EZ Curl barbell is that it relieves pressure from the wrist as the wrists and elbows are in a neutral position.